-5 Return Closes the menu.
-Play Movie Starts movie playback.
-(Only displayed when a movie is selected.) ¢ Slideshow Starts slideshow playback.
-To switch images during playback, press the < 4 >< > > buttons on the remote control.
+₽ Return Closes the menu. • Play Movie Starts movie playback.
+(Only displayed when a movie is selected.) • Slideshow Starts slideshow playback.
+To switch images during playback, press the < ◀ >< ▶ > buttons on the remote control.
 Index Playback Displays multiple images in an index.
-DISP.
-Change Display Switches display modes (🛄 36).
+DISP Change Display Switches display modes (Q45).

-- Moving the zoom lever on the camera will switch control to the camera itself, which will prevent remote control until you return to single-image display. - The camera may not always respond correctly even if the remote is for an HDMI CEC-compatible TV.
+- Pressing the <MENU> button on the camera will switch control to the camera itself, which will prevent remote control until you return to single-image display. - Moving the zoom lever on the camera will switch control to the camera itself, which will prevent remote control until you return to single-image display. - The camera may not always respond correctly even if the remote is for an HDMI CEC-compatible TV.